Hormone & Metabolic Health

 If you have been told that the pill is your best option or that your symptoms are something to manage rather than resolve, a root-cause hormonal evaluation can offer a more complete picture.
 The goal is to identify what is actually driving the pattern and to build a treatment strategy that works with your underlying biology rather than simply suppressing the cycle.

-Before any treatment is discussed, we spend time understanding the full hormonal and metabolic picture.
-That means reviewing not just hormone levels, but how hormones are being metabolized, what cortisol and thyroid function look like, how insulin sensitivity and body composition may be influencing the hormonal environment, and what the clinical picture — meaning your actual symptoms and history — is telling us that the numbers may not.
+Treatment typically begins with a comprehensive evaluation, not just a screening panel review.
+That means understanding the full hormonal and metabolic context: how hormones are being produced and metabolized, what the adrenal and thyroid axes are contributing, how insulin sensitivity and body composition are influencing the hormonal environment, and what the clinical picture is communicating that the numbers may not.

 Bioidentical Hormone Replacement Therapy (BHRT)